jcorporation/myMPD/docs/scripting/index.md

 ### GPIO interface

-The GPIO interface depends on libmygpio and requires a configured [myGPIOd](https://github.com/jcorporation/myGPIOd).
+The GPIO interface requires a configured [myGPIOd](https://github.com/jcorporation/myGPIOd).

-The standard packages of myMPD are not compiled with libmygpio support.
-You can use the docker image or compile myGPIOd and myMPD yourself.

 All functions are connecting to the socket `/run/mygpiod/socket`, issues the command and disconnects.